Welcome to today's edition of the Rush 24-7 podcast.

 Kim Il-sung is president for death in North Korea.

-He's he's the eternal president.
+He's the eternal president.

-And you know, I like to think outside the box here, and I really think that would be terrific.
+And, you know, I like to think outside the box here.

-Uh in well, no, in Chicago, no, in Chicago, the voters are dead, not the candidates.
+No, in Chicago, the voters are dead, not the candidates.

-But I would like to move to the North Korean system, where the candidates are dead.
+But I would like to move to the North Korean system where the candidates are dead.

-Uh live voters, live voters uh but uh dead candidates.
+Live voters, live voters, but dead candidates.

 It's a better system.